markjamesm/markjamesm.github.io/_posts/2020-10-29-developing-tui-music-player-csharp-part-two.md

 <img src="/img/posts/music-sharp/MusicSharp-playback-controls.png" width="750" height="402" alt="MusicSharp playback controls screenshot">

 Success!
 We now have an audio player capable of opening files and then playing, pausing, and stopping them without running into any errors.
 The placement of the buttons is temporary at the moment, and once I have some additional UI elements working I plan to group them all together.
-Make sure to stay tuned for part three of this series as I'll be looking to implement even more features!
+Make sure to check out part three of this series as I'll be implementing Dependency Injection as well as volume buttons!

+<a href="/2020-10-25-developing-a-cli-music-player-csharp/"> Part One</a><i> | <a href="/2020-10-29-developing-tui-music-player-csharp-part-three/">Part Three</a><i>